Riverside Superior Courts and San Bernardino Superior Courts

 7. OPTIONS FOR BAIL

-Sometimes Bail is not properly set to schedule or there could be persuasive arguments to convince the Judge reduce the Bail.
+Sometimes bail is not properly set to schedule or there could be persuasive arguments to convince the Judge reduce the bail or set conditions for a supervised own recognizance release.
 Also, depending on the nature of the offense, there are options to having the client released on their own recognizance (O.R.), released to a treatment facility or just getting the bail reduced so as to reduce the financial burden on the client and family.